The History of the 4th of July and Why We Celebrate It

 4th of July sparklers—These hand-held fireworks are family favorites during the 4th of July.
 The colored flames and sparks help light up the area on America’s birthday.

 4th of July barbecues—What’s a 4th of July celebration without a barbecue?
 Many Americans host or attend barbecues on Independence Day.
-Hot dogs and hamburgers are staples of these barbecues, along with picnic sides, fruit, and yummy 4th of July desserts.
-You may also see baked beans at these barbecues—here’s a great 4th of July baked beans recipe you can whip up for the celebration.
+Hot dogs and hamburgers are staples of these barbecues, along with picnic sides, fruit, and yummy desserts.
+You may also see baked beans at these barbecues—here’s a great baked beans recipe you can whip up for the celebration.

 4th of July parades—The community gathers to march in the streets to celebrate Independence Day.
 You’ll see floats, music, and a whole lot of red, white, and blue!
 4th of July parades can also be followed by festivals, carnivals, or fairs that provide yummy food, fun rides, and other family-friendly activities.